A trip to the UK isn’t complete without enjoying its second city, the “Capital of the North of England”.

 If you want to take a trip back in time and learn more about the styles that people used to wear, check out the displays at the Gallery of Costume.
 This museum holds one of the largest collections of clothing and fashion accessories in Britain.
 See the clogs and shawls of Lancashire weavers, the colourful clothing of Manchester’s South Asian communities, and striking designer outfits from through the decades.

 In the centre of the city, the Millennium Quarter is the area that was refurbished after the 1996 IRA bombing.
 It now features the Manchester Wheel, giving you the chance to check out this awesome city from 60 metres up in the air!
 If you want to make your night extra special, book the VIP capsule that comes with a bottle of champagne.

-Another way to see an impressive view of Manchester is to sip drinks at the luxurious Cloud 23 cocktail bar, on the 23rd floor of the Hilton Hotel while enjoying the panoramic floor-to-ceiling windows!
+Another way to see an impressive view of Manchester is to sip drinks at the luxurious Cloud 23 cocktail bar.
+It is on the 23rd floor of the Hilton Hotel, where you can enjoy the panoramic floor-to-ceiling windows!

 Go and Explore Manchester for Yourself

 There are way too many cool things about Manchester to list, and this article has only begun to name a few.
 Why not take a trip to Manchester yourself and discover what the city has to offer you?
 You’ll soon discover your own favourite places and come up with your own reasons why Manchester is one of the World’s Coolest Cities.